-University Ministry's Community Action program collaborates with a variety of Bay Area non-profit agencies to provide USF students with opportunities to serve in their local community.
+University Ministry's Solidarity-In-Action program collaborates with a variety of Bay Area non-profit agencies to provide USF students with opportunities to serve in their local community.
 Through these programs, our students honor the Jesuit ideals of being men and women for others, and contemplatives in action.
 Students witness the daily struggle of people living on the margins of society and are encouraged to ask questions about the systems which perpetuate this suffering.

-April Action 2014 - A Month of Engagement.
+April Action - A Month of Engagement

 During the month of April, USF students, staff, and faculty are encouraged to give a day by volunteering and engaging in service around the Bay Area.
 For more information on service opportunities during the month of April, stop by the University Ministry Office.

-University Ministry is also coordinating a Day of Service on Saturday, April 12, 2014.
 This year’s April Action will provide the USF community with opportunities of service and knowledge that enrich individual's advancement in creating a more humane, just, and green world.

-April 12, 2014 Day of Service Sites Include:
+2014 April Action Day of Service Sites Included:

-St. Ignatius Parish
+-St. Ignatius Parish

-Golden Gate Park
+-Golden Gate Park

-St. Vincent de Paul
+-St. Vincent de Paul

-Habitat for Humanity
+-Habitat for Humanity

 October Outreach is a community engagement volunteer event that gives